DamianStanger/PythonPlayground/readme.md

 Admission
 Im not a total newb at python, i have read and code reviewed many scripts, but some how i have never actually written a program that actually does anything.

+I wrote a blog post about this, well i co-wrote one... https://foldingair.blogspot.com/2023/07/exploring-python-and-openai-unveiling.html